Sáchica

 Sáchica is a municipality of Colombia situated approximately 34 km west of Tunja in the Ricaurte Province of the department of Boyacá.
 Sáchica borders Sutamarchán and Villa de Leyva in the north, in the east Chíquiza, Samacá and Ráquira in the south and in the west Ráquira and Sutamarchán.

-Sáchica is known as the national capital of onions.
+Renowned for its unique cultural and social habits, Sáchica is known as the national capital of onions and its remarkable beer consumption.
+According to a report by El Tiempo, Sáchica holds the distinction of being the town with the highest per capita beer consumption in Colombia.

 History

 In the centuries before the arrival of the Spanish conquistadores, Sáchica was ruled by a cacique loyal to the zaque of Hunza.
 Evidence of long inhabitation has been found in the form of petroglyphs made by the Muisca who were organized in the Muisca Confederation.
 The Muisca had their own religion where their main gods were Sué (the Sun) and Chía; the Moon.
 In Sáchica monuments to both celestial bodies have been constructed.

 Modern Sáchica was founded on July 16, 1556, by Juan Velasco and Carlos Rojas.
 In 1574 a total of 2500 indigenous people were living in Sáchica, presently only 5% is indigenous, the remainder mestizo.

 In the Chibcha language of the Muisca, Sáchica means "our present domain", "fortress" or "mansion of the sovereign".